Benitodilorenzo/habit_tracker_iu/README.md

 # habit_tracker_iu
-This project is the assignment of a course from the IU university of applied science, Data Science.
+This project is the assignment of a course from the "IU University of Applied Science", Data Science.
 B.Sc. and is part of a Portfolio

 Habit Tracker is a command-line application that helps users track and analyze their habits.
 It was developed in the Ubuntu environment locally and pushed to GitHub only after it was successfully tested.
 ### Features